Ariane Carnelossi: Ultimate Fighting Championship

 Carnelossi, as a replacement for Istela Nunes, faced Angela Hill on September 21, 2019, at UFC Fight Night: Rodríguez vs. Stephens.
 Carnelossi lost the fight via TKO due to a doctor's stoppage in the third round after an elbow cut Carnelossi over the left eye and rendered her unable to continue.

 After more than two years away due to having surgery for Carnelossi faced Na Liang on April 24, 2021, at UFC 261.
 She defeated her via ground and pound TKO in the second round.

 After her first UFC victory, it was revealed that Carnelossi suffered a slipped disc, the same injury on which she had surgery on in 2020, and UFC PI director of physical therapy Dr. Heather Linden had allowed her to fight with the injury.
 The pain however returned after the bout and she had surgery on it.

 Carnelossi faced Istela Nunes on October 16, 2021, at UFC Fight Night: Ladd vs. Dumont.
 She won the fight via a rear-naked choke in round three.

 Carnelossi faced Lupita Godinez on May 7, 2022 at UFC 274.
 She lost the fight via unanimous decision.

+Carnelossi faced Piera Rodriguez on May 18, 2024, at UFC Fight Night 241.
+Carnelossi won the fight after Rodriguez was disqualified as a result of an illegal headbutt.

+Carnelossi was scheduled to face Loma Lookboonmee on April 5, 2025 at UFC on ESPN 65.
+However, Carnelossi withdrew from the fight due to an ankle injury and was replaced by Istela Nunes.

+Carnelossi faced Talita Alencar on November 1, 2025 at UFC Fight Night 263.
+He lost the fight via a rear-naked submission at the end of the third round.